*NOTICE* THE KPC AND COVID-19

 = It’s another ‘plus’ for digital cameras – photo clubs in pre-digital days spent an inordinate amount of time discussing the relative merits of different film, lenses, developers, fixers, enlargers etc.

 What we can do, gradually, is introduce new photographers to different styles, effects and composition ideas and then discuss the technical issues.
 Current members range from students to retirees, and from very experienced photographers to novices.
 We are quite liberal in our interpretation of photography, and encourage experimentation at all stages of the process of making a picture.
-Categories in our competitions are for Prints, Pictorial and Nature (digital).
+Categories in our competitions are for Prints, Creative/Experimental, Pictorial and Nature (digital).
 The club does not ‘compete’ with other clubs except in a very friendly way with an annual ‘multi-club’ meeting.
 However, as a member club of CAPA, we forward our best work for national competitions.
 Critique of your images by our judges is optional.

 What we do